-Languages in common use (other languages in Programmin's Supplement, volume 2)

-The C Programming Language - Reference Manual
+Documents PS11, 9, 10, 12, 15, 16, and 17 are copyright 1079, ATA Languages in common use (other languages in Programmer's Supplement, volume 2), and The C Programming Language - Reference Manual que are another to a subscription - PS1:1

-Official statement of the syntax of C. Should be supplemented by "The C Programming Language," B.W.
+Official statement of the syntax of C. Should be supplemented by "The"C"Programming Language," B.W.
 Kernighan and D.M.
-Ritchie, Prentice-Hall, 1978, that contains a tutorial introduction and many examples.
+Ritchie, Prentice-Hail, 1978, that contains a tutorial introduction and many examples.